Mathnerd314/stroscot/docs/Overloading.rst

 Method qualifiers
 =================

-Stroscot also supports Common Lisp's method qualifiers: ``before``, ``after``, and``around`` (`illustration <https://commons.wikimedia.org/w/index.php?title=Special:Redirect/file/Method-combination.png>`__).
+Stroscot also supports Common Lisp's method qualifiers ``before``, ``after``, and ``around``, as well as a custom qualifier ``list``.
 Although the dispatch algorithm is complex, the idea is that it is so generic that including it once in the language proper will save everyone's time by avoiding the need to reimplement it.

-Compared to CLOS, it is simplified in that only ``around`` s can call their next methods; primaries are not ordered by specificity.
+The basic idea of method combination can be seen in this `illustration <https://commons.wikimedia.org/w/index.php?title=Special:Redirect/file/Method-combination.png>`__, except that primaries are not ordered by specificity.
 Also, there is no reference to classes.
 Specificity is defined by an SMT solver: ``a`` is less specific than ``b`` if ``SAT(a & not b)`` and ``UNSAT (not a & b)``.
 This is used to group the methods with a topological sort.
 To make the sort unique we put recently-defined methods first if possible.

+``list`` exposes the topological sort dispatch mechanism directly and simply produces the sorted list of lists of applicable methods, that can then be applied or manipulated as needed.
+It is an error to define a list method if there are any other types of methods (primary, before, after, or around).

 Implementation
 ==============